Ready to improve?

 This type of anchor text aims to promote brand recognition and association with the linked content.
 Branded anchor texts often feature the brand name, slogan, or a related brand-specific term.

-The use of these branded anchor texts helps strengthen the connection between the brand and the content of the linked page, contributing to brand visibility, trust, and overall branding efforts.
+They strengthen the connection between the brand and the content of the linked page, contributing to brand visibility, trust, and overall branding efforts.

 Naked URLs